OAT answers your frequently asked questions. Learn more about ear, nose, and throat care, allergy relief, cancer care, and more.

 Otolaryngology (pronounced oh/toe/lair/in/goll/oh/jee) is the oldest medical specialty in the United States.
 Otolaryngologists are physicians trained in the medical and surgical management and treatment of patients with diseases and disorders of the ear, nose, throat (ENT), and related structures of the head and neck.
 They are commonly referred to as ENT physicians.

 Their special skills include diagnosing and managing diseases of the sinuses, larynx (voice box), oral cavity, and upper pharynx (mouth and throat), as well as structures of the neck and face.
-Otolaryngologists diagnose, treat, and manage specialty-specific disorders as well as many primary care problems in both children and adults.
+Otolaryngologists diagnose, treat, and manage specialty-specific disorders as well as many primary care problems in both children and adults (American Academy of Otolaryngology).

-Allergy drops are not only painless—they’re simple to use and take next to no time to administer.
-Once an allergist establishes the nature of the allergies, there is not even a need for a monthly visit.
-And because treatment is so easy, patients are more likely to follow through and see results and enjoy an improved quality of life.
+Allergy drops are not only painless and easily administered, but once our allergists have established the nature of your allergies, there’s no need for a monthly visit, as there is with injection therapy.
+Testing requires minimal lab work—usually just a single a blood draw—and limited need for skin tests.
+Furthermore, because treatment is so easy, patients are more likely to follow through and see results and enjoy an improved quality of life.